BuildWeek-Droom2-Lambda/BackEnd/README.md

 *baseUrl:*  `https://droom-node-server.herokuapp.com/api`

+> ## Auth
+  - ### **POST** `/register`
+    - Returns the newly created user object.
+    - Your request body must include a name, password and user type (which can only be "seeker" or "company") of the user.

+  - ### **POST** `/login`
+    - Returns the user (if found and valid) along with a JSON Web token.
+    - Your request body must include the name, password, and user type (which can only be "seeker" or "company") of the user.

 > ## Jobs

   - ### **GET** `/jobs`
     - Returns an array of all the jobs in the database.

   - ### **GET** `/jobs/:id`
-    - The id should be in the request paramaters
+    - The id should be in the request parameters
     - Returns the id, name, location, description, and company_id of the job by id

   - ### **POST** `/jobs`
     - *PROTECTED*
-    - Returns id and name of new job
+    - Returns the new job object
     - Your request body must include a name, location, description, and the company_id of the company making the post
     - Salary is optional

   - ### **PUT** `/jobs/:id`
     - *PROTECTED*
-    - Returns id and name of updated job
+    - Returns the updated job object
     - Your request body must include the name, location, description, and the company_id of the job to be updated
-    - The id should be in the request paramaters
+    - The id should be in the request parameters
+    - Salary is optional

   - ### **DELETE** `/jobs/:id`
     - *PROTECTED*
-    - The id should be in the request paramaters
+    - The id should be in the request parameters
     - Returns a 1 if successful, indicating the number of deleted records.

 --------